Make your space count with these Creative Storage Solutions for Small Houses!

-Creative Storage Solutions for Small Homes
+Creative Storage Solutions for Small Houses

 Lisa said: “I have small closets and one room has no closet.
 I lay my winter blankets between my mattress and box spring.
 It even gives the bed a little extra padding and height!”

-Ronnie said: “A friend gave me a great suggestion for weeding out clothes.
+Ronnie said: “A friend gave me a great suggestion for weeding out clothes and easy closet organization.
 First, go through your closets and put the hangers backwards on the rod.
 When you wear something and wash it, hang it with the hanger the correct way.
 At the end of season, any outfit still hung with the backwards hanger was never worn and should be removed and sold or given away.
 For every new item purchased going forwards, you must remove one of your old to be given away, sold or thrown away.
 You can declutter your closet with little effort in just one year.”

 Andi said: “Our small guest room is also the nursery.
 In order to fit a full size bed, a crib, a rocker and a night stand, we took the doors off the closet and put the long dresser in there.
 The dresser doubles as a changing table and even with all that furniture, this tiny room doesn’t feel crowded!!”